NepZR/ada-scoders23/README.md

 ## Sistema de Monitoramento de Avanços no Campo da Genômica

 > This project is related to the fourth module of the Data Engineering Track, Data Extraction I, of Ada Tech's Program in collaboration with Santander, named Santander Coders 2023.
-The purpose of this repository is to centralize all development of the Monitoring System proposed as the Final Project for this Module, made with ❤️ by <a href="https://github.com/NepZR">Lucas Rodrigues (@NepZR)</a>.
+The purpose of this repository is to centralize all development of the Monitoring System proposed as the Final Project for this Module and using the <a href="https://newsapi.org/">NewsAPI</a> as the base data source, made with ❤️ by <a href="https://github.com/NepZR">Lucas Rodrigues (@NepZR)</a>.

 ---